 Hoffman Boulevard was built, from Newtown to Jamaica, 50 years ago and was named for Governor Hoffman.
 The name was changed to Queens Boulevard when the bridge was built over Blackwells Island.
 Today, at a cost of \$7,000,000, the boulevard is being widened to 200 feet throughout its length, and when completed it will be one of the finest thoroughfares in the country, if not in the world.
-The residents of this section of Long Island are agitating the building of a subway rest Hills from to the Present e of
+The residents of this section of Long Island are agitating the building of a subway mt Hills in festive times.
+Pictures laspreciation of historic values.